-ANNEX 1: amendment 2
+ANNEX 1: amendment 3

-Comparable provisions to this annex are given in Commission Decision 2009/884/EC of 30 November 2009.amending Decision 2007/116/EC (OJ L 317, 3.12.2009).
+Comparable provisions to this annex are given in Commission Implementing Decision (EU) 2023/468 of 25 November 2022 and Commission Decision 2009/884/EC of 30 November 2009 amending Decision 2007/116/EC.

-Approved by the Working Group Numbering, Naming and Addressing at its meetings in Amsterdam, 26-27 February 2008 (Amendment 1) and Vilnius, 14-16 June 2010 (Amendment 2)
+Approved by the Working Group Numbering, Naming and Addressing at its meetings in Amsterdam, 26-27 February 2008 (Amendment 1), Vilnius, 14-16 June 2010 (Amendment 2) and ECC Plenary at its XX meeting in Month 2024 (Amendment 3).

-The participating countries shall take all necessary measures to ensure that as from 31 December 2010 the competent National Regulatory Authority can assign those numbers added to the list by virtue of this Decision.
+The participating countries shall take all necessary measures to ensure that as from [six months after adoption, DD Month YYYY] the competent National Regulatory Authority can assign those numbers added to the list by virtue of this Decision.

 Table 1: List of numbers reserved for harmonised services of social value